 NBCOT Certification Requirements

-- Graduation from an occupational therapy assistant associate's degree program accredited by the Accreditation Council for Occupational Therapy Education (ACOTE)
+- Graduate with a degree that is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE)

-- Agree to abide by the NBCOT candidate code of conduct
+- Agree to follow the NBCOT code of conduct

 AOTA Certification Requirements